exercism/ruby/README.md

 This change will need to be submitted as a pull request to the x-common repository.
 This pull request needs to be merged before you can regenerate the exercise.

-Changes that don't have to do directly with the test inputs and outputs, will either need to be made to `exercises/$PROBLEM/example.tt` or `lib/$PROBLEM_cases.rb`.
+Changes that don't have to do directly with the test inputs and outputs, will most likely be made to `lib/$PROBLEM_cases.rb` but may also be made to `exercises/$PROBLEM/example.tt`.
 Then you can regenerate the exercise with `bin/generate $PROBLEM`.

 #### Implementing a Generator

-You will need to implement three files to create a generator:
+You will need to implement two files and a directory to create a generator:

+1. `lib/$PROBLEM_cases.rb` - the logic for turning the data into tests.
 1. `exercises/$PROBLEM/example.tt` - the Erb template for the test file, `$PROBLEM_test.rb`.
-1. `exercises/$PROBLEM/.meta/.version` - used to keep track of the version of the test files as the data changes.
-1. `lib/$PROBLEM_cases.rb` - the logic for turning the data into tests.
+1. `exercises/$PROBLEM/.meta/` - metadata directory, currently contains version file

 You will not need to touch the top-level script, `bin/generate`.

 The `bin/generate` command relies on some common logic implemented in `lib/generator.rb`.
 You probably won't need to touch that, either.

-The `lib/$PROBLEM_cases.rb` file should contain a small class that wraps the JSON for a single test case:
+`lib/$PROBLEM_cases.rb` contains a derived class of `ExerciseCase` (in `lib/exercise_cases.rb`) which wraps the JSON for a single test case.
+The default version looks something like this:

 ```
 require 'exercise_cases'

-class ProblemNameCase < OpenStruct
+class ProblemNameCase < ExerciseCase
-  def name
-    'test_%s' % description.gsub(/[ -]/, '_')
-  end

   def workload
     # Example workload:
-    "assert #{expected.inspect}, Problem.call(#{input.inspect})"
+    "#{assert_or_refute} Problem.call(#{input.inspect})"
   end

-  def skipped
-    index.zero? ? '# skip' : 'skip'
 end
-end
 ```

-Instead of `ProblemName` use the name of the actual problem.
+Instead of `ProblemName` use the CamelCased name of the actual problem.
 This is important, since the generator script will infer the name of the class from the argument that is passed.

-This class must implement the following methods:

-- `name` - Returns the name of the test (i.e `test_one_equals_one`)
-- `workload` - Returns the main syntax for the test.
-This includes the assertion and any setup required for the test.
-This will vary depending on the test generator and its underlying implementation
-- `skipped` - Returns skip syntax (i.e. `skip` or `# skip`)
+This class must provide the methods used by `example.tt`.
+The base class provides methods for the default template for everything except `workload`.

-Beyond that, you can implement any helper methods that you need.
+`workload` generates the code for the body of a test, including the assertion and any setup required.
+The base class provides a variety of assertion and helper methods.
+Beyond that, you can implement any helper methods that you need as private methods in your derived class.

 Below this class, implement a small loop that will generate all the test cases by reading the `canonical-data.json` file, and looping through the test cases.